Shubiks/Japanese-Restaurant-website/README.md

 # Japanese-Restaurant-website
-# My Website

-Welcome to my personal website!
-This site showcases my projects, skills, and experiences.
-It is built using HTML, CSS.
+This project showcases my skills and experience in  HTML, CSS.

 ## Table of Contents